 Through our Child Friendly Anti-Bullying policy and charter we ensure children are aware of what bullying is and how to get help.

 Healthy relationships are explored through our RSE and PSHCE curriculum every term.
 We celebrate Anti- Bullying Week each year and hold an assembly for parents which is always well attended.
+Our SEAL topic Getting on and Falling Out is covered during Autumn Term 2 each year.
+This focuses on empathy, managing feelings and social skills.

 Mrs Liddle is responsible for Anti- Bullying in school.
 Mrs Fiona Graham- Landells is the Governor responsible for Anti-Bullying.